Catastrophe666/assignment/README.md

 the Json web server runs on http://localhost:3000

 After these dteps
--Go to http://localhost:8000/registration registration to register a new user.
+- Go to http://localhost:8000/registration registration to register a new user.
--Go to http://localhost:8000/anagram to check if two numbers are anagram.
+- Go to http://localhost:8000/anagram to check if two numbers are anagram.